Kyle Prepolec: Ultimate Fighting Championship

 On March 19, 2020, while nursing an injury Prepolec announced he had been released from the promotion.

-Post UFC Career
+Post-UFC Career

-Returning to action after the lockdown in Canada due to Covid-19 Kyle Prepolec faced fellow Canadian Michael Dufort for the inaugural main event of Samuorai 1 for the SMMA Lightweight Championship on November 19, 2021.
+Returning to action after the lockdown in Canada due to COVID-19 Kyle Prepolec faced fellow Canadian Michael Dufort for the inaugural main event of Samuorai 1 for the SMMA Lightweight Championship on November 19, 2021.
 He won the bout via split decision, becoming the promotions Inaugural Lightweight Champion.

-Prepolec faced UFC veteran, Shane Campbell on March 4, 2022 at Unified MMA 43, in a Super Lightweight bout.
+Prepolec faced UFC veteran, Shane Campbell on March 4, 2022, at Unified MMA 43, in a Super Lightweight bout.
 He lost the bout via unanimous decision.

-Prepolec faced Marco Antonio Elpidio on October 22, 2022 at PFC 14.
+Prepolec faced Marco Antonio Elpidio on October 22, 2022, at PFC 14.
 He won the bout by knock out via a head kick in the first round.

+Prepolec faced Josh Henry on April 23, 2023, at PFC 16: Mein vs. Chavez, winning the bout via first-round TKO stoppage after landing a head kick and ground and pound.

+Return to the UFC

+Replacing an injured Joel Álvarez and on one week's notice, Prepolec made his return to the UFC against Benoît Saint Denis on May 10, 2025, at UFC 315.
+He lost the fight via an arm-triangle choke submission in the second round.

+Prepolec faced Drew Dober on October 18, 2025, at UFC Fight Night 262.
+After receiving a low blow that led to a one-point deduction for his opponent, Dober, Prepolec was defeated via technical knockout.
+This fight earned him his first Fight of the Night award.